WesleyW-code/filelogger/README.md

 # NOTES
-This was an assignment i completed where i had to learn Unit testing using with C#.
-In the main version if you run the unit tests it will come up with one error which i have explained in the error message.
+This was an assignment i completed where i had to learn Unit testing using C#.
+In the main version if you run the unit tests it will come up with one error(failed test) which i have explained why in the error message.

 I then added a Fixed Version folder which contains a version where i located the logical error and fixed it.
 After that i ran the unit tests for the Fixed Version and found that all the tests passed!